|

 VA Northern California Health Care System has an active Research and Development Program (R&D)and oversees protcols in the areas of human, animal and basic laboratory research.

 Research studies are primarily conducted at the Sacramento VA Medical Center and the VA Martinez Outpatient Clinic and Center for Rehabilitation and Extended Care.
-We collaborate with the University of Califoria (UC) at Davis and Berkeley on a variety of research protocols.
+We collaborate with the University of California (UC) at Davis and Berkeley on a variety of research protocols.

 Areas of Research